Overview of Diagnosis, Diet, Trim, And Exercise (DDT+E)

 Eleanor M. Kellon, VMD

-Since 1999, the Equine Cushing's and Insulin Resistance Group has supported caregivers of horses with Pituitary Pars Intermedia Dysfunction (PPID)/Cushing's Disease and Insulin Resistance (IR).
+Since 1999, the Equine Cushing's and Insulin Resistance Group has supported caregivers of horses with Pituitary Pars Intermedia Dysfunction (PPID)/Cushing's Disease and Equine Metabolic Syndrome (EMS).
 At the heart of this group is the diagnosis, diet, trim, and exercise (DDT/E) philosophy.
 Leave one step out and chances of success are greatly reduced.
-A good hoof trim will not correct a high-carbohydrate diet for an insulin resistant horse, nor will diet provide the drug treatment necessary for your PPID horse!
+A good hoof trim will not correct a high-carbohydrate diet for an insulin resistant horse, nor will diet provide the drug treatment necessary for your PPID horse.
 The first time a new member posts a message to the Group, a large volunteer base is there to guide these members through the DDT/E protocol.

 The first step in successful management is to correctly identify and address the diagnosis.
 Diagnosis is done by blood work.